How to Get Document Info from Local Disk in C# .NET

 }

-Text watermarks are great, but what if you want to add a logo or another image?
-This step covers how to add an image watermark.
+Text watermarks are great, but sometimes you need to brand documents with your company logo.
+Here’s how to add an image watermark:

 using (Watermarker watermarker = new Watermarker("Your Document Path"))